Published in: 2017

 Population could be segmented using two broad paradigms: Geographic and Social segmentation (GSS) and the Life-Cycle Segments (LCS).
 The formal would involve classifying the population on the basis of geography and social status such as rural, urban, caste and so on.
 The latter would involve classifying population segments on along the human lifecycle such as gender, age, and disability.

 In this review, we studied the extent to which policies and P&P in WASH sectors during the MDG period have incorporated LCS and contrast it with the trends seen in the incorporation of GSS.
 By incorporation of LCS or GSS we mean the following: (i) the number of different LCS and GSS that could be explicitly identified in the policies and P&P documents included in the review; (ii) the identification of the barriers (i.e., obstacles to access) specific to the different population segments; (iii) the strategies used to address the needs and requirements of different LCS and GSS; and (iv) the nature of benefits envisaged for the different segments.

 For further information, please contact: Elke de Buhr (firstname.lastname@example.org)

 Annamalai, T.R., Narayanan, S., Devkar, G., Kumar, V.S., Devaraj, R., Ayyangar, A., Mahalingam, A. (2017).
 Incorporating the Life Cycle Approach into WASH Policies and Programmes: A Systematic Review.
 WSSCC

-Asia & Pacific English Europe, Caucasus & Central Asia Latin America & Caribbean Middle East & Nothern Africa North America Sub-Saharan Africa
+East Asia & Pacific English Europe & Central Asia Latin America & Caribbean Middle East & North Africa North America Sub-Saharan Africa

 Share this page on